davenicholson-xyz/wallheaven/README.md

-## 🌆 Wallheaven - Random wallpaper fetcher from wallhaven.cc
+## 🌆 Wallheaven - Random wallpaper fetcher for wallhaven.cc

 Wallheaven is a Rust powered CLI tool for fetching random wallpapers from [wallhaven.cc](https://wallhaven.cc/).
 Wallheaven will randomly choose a wallpaper from various lists including your own collections using your API key.
 The selected wallpaper will then be downloaded and will output the filepath.
 Alternatively if a script is provided then the script will be called with the filepath.